While searching for a fresh alternative to gallery canvases artist Marguerite Bartherotte aka "G.Kero" turned her hands to fashion.

 To share something with a friend or somebody I like.
 For example, that movie!

 An email from a happy customer just before I am leaving my office.
 Usually happy customers are silent.
-I like when happy people say it.
-A single message is enough to give me energy to go ahead.
+I like to know somebody is happy because we made something for her/him.
+I like when people say it.
+One out of 1000 is enough to give me strenght and courage to go ahead.